daneelliott-03/finalproject/README.md

 * Collects top user ratings to generate personalized recs
 * Allows for filtering by category (e.g. moisturizer), price (0-40usd), and min reviews

+# 5. sephora_data_project_example.R
+*Basic visualizations of rating averages in the initial dataset.
+*disparity_reviews.R - graph displaying keywords
+*User examples of each function.

 ---
-## Examples
-Basic visualizations of initial dataset.
-User examples of each function.

 ## Testing

 If you run source("testing.R") and get no errors, the basic logic is working.